 Chair and Founder: Bernardine Evaristo

 British-Nigerian writer Bernardine Evaristo is the award-winning author of seven books of fiction and verse fiction including Mr Loverman, Lara, The Emperor’s Babe and Blonde Roots.
-She is a literary critic and an editor of anthologies and special magazine issues such as guest-editing Poetry Review in its centenary year.
-She is Professor of Creative Writing at Brunel University London.
+She is a literary critic and an editor of anthologies and special magazine issues including Poetry Review in its centenary year.
+She is Professor of Creative Writing at Brunel University London and Vice Chair of the Royal Society of Literature.
 She has judged and chaired many leading literary awards and in 2012 was Chair of both the Commonwealth Short Story Prize and The Caine Prize for African Fiction.
-She has won several literary awards and was made a Fellow of the Royal Society of Literature in 2004, a Fellow of the Royal Society of Arts in 2006 and she was awarded an MBE in 2009. www.bevaristo.com
+She has won several awards and was elected a Fellow of the Royal Society of Literature in 2004, a Fellow of the Royal Society of Arts in 2006 and a Fellow of the English Association in 2017.
+She was awarded an MBE in the Queen’s Birthday Honours List in 2009.

-As an advocate for poets of colour, she initiated the Arts Council Free Verse report (2006) and The Complete Works (ongoing from 2008, led by Dr. Nathalie Teitler) mentoring scheme to address the (under 1%) representation of poets of colour in British poetry presses and to develop poets of colour to publication, with Spread the Word, London’s premier writer development agency, which she co-founded in 1995.
-Many of the former mentees are publishing full-length poetry collections with leading poetry publishers and have won or been nominated for many awards, including winning the prestigious Forward Prize 2014 for best first collection (Mona Arshi) and the Sunday Times Young Writer of the Year Award 2015 (Sarah Howe).
-Former mentee and first BIAPP winner, Warsan Shire, collaborated with Beyonce on her latest album, Lemonade (2016), which features many of Warsan’s poems.
+As a long time advocate for writers of colour, she initiated the Arts Council Free Verse report (2006) and The Complete Works mentoring scheme (2007-2017, led by Dr. Nathalie Teitler) to address the underrepresentation of Black and Asian poets in British poetry presses.
+Most of the former mentees are publishing full-length poetry collections with leading poetry publishers and have won or been nominated for many awards, including winning the prestigious Forward Prize for best first collection (Mona Arshi) and the Sunday Times Young Writer of the Year Award and T.S.
+Eliot Prize (Sarah Howe).
+The Complete Works alum and first BIAPP winner, Warsan Shire, collaborated with Beyonce on her latest album, Lemonade (2016), which features many of Warsan’s poems. https://thecompleteworkspoetry.com/

 In 2012 Kwame founded the African Poetry Book Foundation which incorporates the new Sillerman First Book Prize for African Poets and a host of other literary projects.
 Kwame works with Bernardine Evaristo on judging of each other’s prizes and locating the brightest new voices in African poetry. http://africanpoetrybf.unl.edu/